What You Need To Know About Drug Trafficking Charges

 - Phencyclidine (PCP)

-Schedule I drugs have a high potential for abuse, while Schedule V drugs have a low potential for abuse.
+Schedule I drugs hold a high potential for abuse, while Schedule V drugs have a low potential for abuse.
 The sentence for trafficking Schedule I drugs is more severe than that for trafficking Schedule V drugs.

 Examples of Schedule I drugs include: